maximbaz/arch-secure-boot/README.md

 # UEFI Secure Boot for Arch Linux + btrfs snapshot recovery

+Highly opinionated setup that provides minimal Secure Boot for Arch Linux, and a few recovery tools.

+Bootloaders (such as `GRUB` or `systemd-boot`) are intentionally not supported, as they significantly increase the amount of code that runs during boot, therefore increasing the attack surface.

 ## Installation

 The package is available on AUR: [arch-secure-boot](https://aur.archlinux.org/packages/arch-secure-boot/)